muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

 The initial interviews with select customers confirmed their preference for individual site-level control of edge logic, which aligned with their immediate needs.
-However, I intuited that this approach might not be the most optimal solution for our product.
-In light of this, I conducted another round of interviews, this time with specific members of the edge implementation team.
-I tailored the questions to uncover their approach in setting up customer configurations and concluded with a direct inquiry into their preferred edge configuration to site relationship.
-The results were more nuanced than anticipated.
+However, interviews and the workshop with the edge implementation team revealed otherwise.
-The interviews unveiled a more complex landscape.
-It became apparent that the preferred configuration involved a combination of governing multiple sites with a single edge configuration, while still allowing each site to have multiple configurations.
-Recognizing the technical and user experience complexities associated with this approach, I collaborated with my tech lead to assess its feasibility.
+They unveiled a more complex landscape – the preferred configuration involved a combination of governing multiple sites with a single edge configuration, while still allowing each site to have multiple configurations.
+I collaborated with my tech lead to assess this structural feasibility and other options.
 We weighed the pros and cons of each architectural structure

 <div className="kg-card kg-image-card kg-width-full">